Tips for Mixing Your Tracks

 (8) If the whole band will be present for mixing, appoint someone to be the spokesman.
 If you don't have a producer, you should nominate a member of the band to be the decision maker.
 Discuss your ideas among yourselves before coming into the studio and convey them to the engineer at the beginning of the mix session.

-(10) Limit mixing sessions to no more than 8 hours to ensure your ears stay fresh and unfatiqued.
+(10) Limit mixing sessions to 8 hours.
+A mixing sessions should last no more than 8 hours to ensure your ears stay fresh and unfatiqued.

 These are some of the tips to help you make the most of your mixing session.